 local surveys designed by our services to ask for your views on specific issues

 focus groups which take place all around Dorset to meet and talk to residents about current issues in small informal discussion groups

 forums, workshops, seminars and events on a larger scale than focus groups to inform residents face-to-face and obtain feedback

 We want to listen to the views of all local residents who take part, and are keen to understand how people's differences impact on their experiences and views.
 Our background, the area in which we live, our age, beliefs, sexual orientation, gender and our ethnicity may have an influence on how we receive services and interact with our council.
-The Consultation and Engagement Team will consider these issues.
+All of these issues are taken into consideration when analysing the results..

 Our priority is to champion the 'you said - we did' approach to consultation, and aim to feed back outcomes of our surveys as much as we can to show you how much your input has directly influenced local decision making.
-Keep an eye out in our regular publication Your Dorset, the Citizens' Panel newsletter, the public information points in libraries and our website dorsetforyou.com for news on the developments made and the insights gained from what you have told us.
+Keep an eye out in our regular publication Your Dorset and our website dorsetforyou.com for news on the developments made and the insights gained from what you have told us.

 See the Consultation Tracker (opens in a new window) to take part in any of our current consultations.